 While Zuingle was thus laboring at Zurich, the truth was introduced into other parts of Switzerland with various success.
 Oswald Myconius was engaged in tuition at Lucerne, and forwarded the good cause by quietly circulating the works of Luther, though at great personal hazard.
-Berthold Haller published the Gospel at Berne, and Wassemburger at Basle.
-In Appenzell, the Griincreasingly disaffected towards popish doctrines and observances.
+Berthold Haller published the Gospel at Berne, and Wassemburger at Basle.\ In Appenzell, the Gri-

+\ The credit of Popery was fast declining at Berne.
+"A mystery," or drama, entitled "The Devourers of the Dead," and composed for the purpose of holding up to ridicule the doctrines of purgatory and prayers for the departed, and exposing to pubtic secon the avarice, pride and pomp of the elergy, was repreincreasingly disaffected towards popish doctrines and observances.
 The time was come when some more decided step should be taken.
 Zuingle and ten others met at Einsidlen, where Leo Juda, following the example of his friend, preached the Gospel in its simplicity.
 The meeting was held in July, 1522.
 After prayerful consideration of the existing state of affairs, it was resolved to address the bishop of Constance, their ecclesiastical superior, and the Swiss diet, boldly avowing the truth, and requesting full liberty to publish it, and to restore primitive purity; it was determined also to ask for the abolition of the forced celibacy of the priesthood.
 There were powerful reasons for sented in one of the streets of the city, amidst universal applause.
 Another event, which occurred about the same time, tended to open the eyes of the people to the trickery to which they had been subjected.
 Albert of Stein, a celebrated knight, had procured at Lyons a precious relic, the scull of St. Anne, mother of the virgin Mary.
 On the day of the knight's entry into the city the greatest excitement prevailed.
 He was met by the clergy, the council, and an immense crowd of citizens; a splendid procession was formed, the bells rang merrily, the people shouted for joy, and the scull was conveyed to the church of the Dominicans, where it was reverentially placed on an altar prepared for it, before which many a knee bowed in silent adoration.
 But the joy was soon turned into mortification and shame.
-A letter arrived from the abbot of the convent of Lyons, stating that the monks had cheated the knight, and sold him a common scull taken from the churchyard.
+A letter ar-. rived from the abbot of the convent of Lyons, stating that the monks had cheated the knight, and sold him a common scull taken from the churchyard.
 The true scull of St. Anne remained at Lyons still!

-^{} The credit of Popery was fast declining at Berne.
-"A mystery," or drama, entitled "The Devourers of the Dead," and composed for the purpose of holding up to ridicule the doctrines of purgatory and prayers for the departed, and exposing to pulsific scorn the avariee, pride and pomp of the clergy, was reprethe latter demand.
+the latter demand.
 The crimes and disorders to which celibacy had given rise in Switzerland had long exposed ecclesiastics to general contempt and hatred.
-Zuingle had already emancipated himself, having married Anna, widow of Meyer of Knonau, an excellent female, with whom he lived in great happiness.
+Zuingle had already emancipated himself, having married Anna, widow of Meyer of Knonau, an excellent female, with whom ho lived in great happiness.
 Xylotect, canon of Zurich, and several others, had taken a similar step.